 Approval Based on Student Potential.
 Easy Education Loans from Propelld.
 Do Check your Eligibility.

-Having a solid understanding of how your rank is determined and staying updated on cutoff trends can make a big difference during TNEA counseling in 2025.
-Knowing where you stand in the rank list and how cutoffs are shaping up will help you plan your counseling strategy more effectively.
+Having a solid understanding of how your rank is determined and staying updated on cutoff trends can make a big difference during TNEA counselling in 2026.
+Knowing where you stand in the rank list and how cutoffs are shaping up will help you plan your counselling strategy more effectively.

 How the Rank List is Prepared

-- The TNEA 2025 rank list will be released on June 27, 2025.
-It uses a normalization process to ensure fair evaluation across boards like State Board, CBSE, and ICSE, instead of relying solely on raw Class 12 marks.
+- The TNEA 2026 rank list is expected to be released on June 29, 2026.
+It uses a normalisation process to ensure fair evaluation across boards like State Board, CBSE, and ICSE, instead of relying solely on raw Class 12 marks.

-- TNEA scales Class 12 marks to a total of 200, Maths carries 100 marks, while Physics and Chemistry have 50 marks each, highlighting their importance for engineering admissions.
+- TNEA scales Class 12 marks to a total of 200.
+Mathematics carries 100 marks, while Physics and Chemistry have 50 marks each, highlighting their importance for engineering admissions.

-- Normalization brings scores from all boards to a common scale.
-In case of a tie, ranks are decided by Maths marks, then Physics, optional subject, total Class 12 marks, age, and finally a random number.
+- Normalisation brings scores from all boards to a common scale.
+In case of a tie, ranks are decided by Mathematics marks, then Physics, optional subject, total Class 12 marks, age, and finally a random number.
 These ranks determine branch- and category-wise cutoffs.

 Cutoff Trends and Analysis